Hurricane Season Story of Irene Downgraded to Tropical Storm

 Separate pockets of air appear to blow independently as my ears can see distinct sounds of movement along distant paths coming from different corners of the yard.

-My Window View of Calmness After the Storm
+Window View of Calmness After the Storm

-Time Passes in the Wee Hours of the Night
+Time Passes in the Wee Hours

 It's 2:00 am now and the crickets are waking with song, accompanying the wind like an impromptu choir.
 They harmonize beautifully in three parts.